NaimNaimov/jetpack/packages/README.md

 ### Package Autoloading

 All new Jetpack package development should use classmap autoloading, which allows the class and file names to comply with the WordPress Coding Standards.

+### Textdomains

+Jetpack packages must use the 'jetpack' textdomain.